 QNB is subject to the risk of deterioration of the commercial and financial soundness, or perceived soundness, of other financial institutions.
 Within the financial services industry, the default of any one institution could lead to defaults by other institutions.
 Concerns about, or a default by, one institution could lead to significant liquidity problems, losses or defaults by other institutions, because the commercial and financial soundness of many financial institutions may be closely related as a result of their credit, trading, clearing or other relationships.
 Even the perceived lack of creditworthiness of, or questions about, a counterparty may lead to market-wide liquidity problems and losses or defaults by QNB or other institutions.
 This risk is sometimes referred to as "systemic risk" and may adversely affect financial intermediaries, such as clearing agencies, clearing houses, banks, securities firms and exchanges with whom QNB interacts on a daily basis.
-Systemic risk could have a material adverse effect on QNB's ability to raise new funding and on its business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
+Systemic risk could have a material adverse effect on QNB's ability to raise new funding and on its business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Deed of Guarantee.